MaxHalford/maxhalford.github.io/content/blog/halftoning-1.md

 ## Average dithering

 *Average dithering* - also called *thresholding* - is the simplest dithering algorithm one may think of.
-The idea is to compare each pixel in a grayscale image to a threshold and to turn to the pixel to black or white based on it's intensity.
+The idea is to compare each pixel in a grayscale image to a threshold and to turn to the pixel to black or white based on its intensity.

 First and foremost, let's write down some code to open an image.